colebh03/jasper-green-operations/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the Project

-Jasper Green Operations is a full-stack information system I designed and developed to model the operational needs of a fictional landscaping company.
+Jasper Green Operations is a system I independently designed and developed to model the operational needs of a fictional landscaping company.

+The main problem behind the project was that the company needed one system capable of connecting information that would otherwise exist across separate records and processes.
+Customer information affects property information, properties affect service pricing, employees are organized into crews, crews complete services, and completed services ultimately connect to payments and invoices.

+Because of this, the project was built around the business process first rather than around a collection of independent CRUD pages.

-The application combines two connected experiences:
+The application includes two main components:

 - A public-facing company website for customers
-- An authenticated internal portal for managing day-to-day business operations
+- An authenticated internal operations portal for managing day-to-day business activity

-The goal was not just to build a CRUD application.
-I wanted to take a connected business process, model the relationships behind it, and build an application that could support the workflow from customer and property management through completed service, payment, and invoice generation.

 ### Business Workflow